-Important note: Participating in an archaeological campaign is exciting work, but it is also sometimes tiring and challenging.
-It is important that students are ready and fit for outdoor physical activity.
+Note: Participating in an archaeological campaign is exciting work, but it is also sometimes tiring and challenging.
+It is important that you are ready and fit for outdoor physical activity.
 The typical day starts early in the morning and runs until mid-afternoon.